MaibornWolff/codecharta/CONTRIBUTING.md

 ### Pull Requests

 - Follow the given template when opening the PR
-- Name the PR like its branch name (e.x. `Tech/123/my branch name`).
+- Name the PR like its branch name (e.g. `Tech/123/my branch name`).
 The name is usually created by GitHub automatically
 - Add the correct labels
 - The PR Assignee is only used by the reviewer to see who is reviewing it